International Diploma

 You will also need to submit:

-The RCPsych International Diploma in Older Adults’ Mental Health is a new knowledge enhancement programme, designed for overseas doctors wishing to upskill or refresh their understanding of how the most common mental disorders in older adults present and are managed.
-This course consists of nine modules delivered over 12 months and is designed to be practical and clinically focused.
+The RCPsych International Diploma in Older Adults’ Mental Health is a knowledge enhancement programme, designed for doctors outside the UK wishing to upskill or refresh their understanding of how the most common mental disorders in older adults present and are managed.
+This course is module-based, delivered over 12 months and is designed to be practical and clinically focused.

-The programme emphasises an international focus and will allow learners to broaden their understanding of the clinical and service-related complexities of working within older adults' mental health.
-In addition, learners will contribute to an international community of practice for psychiatry of older people, providing the skills and knowledge to develop services for older people within their own clinical practice, particularly in limited resource settings.
+The programme will allow learners to broaden their understanding of the clinical and service-related complexities of working within older adults' mental health.
+In addition, learners can contribute to, and benefit from, a growing international community of practice for psychiatry of older people, sharing the skills and knowledge to develop services for older people within their own clinical practice.

-• Commitment: one year part-time, 42 weeks up to four hours a week
+• Commitment: one year part-time, 42 weeks, at least three to four hours a week

 • Format: 100% online